hewison-chris/agora-cl-docs/website/docs/install/install-with-docker.md

 docker pull gcr.io/prysmaticlabs/prysm/beacon-chain:latest-alpine
 ```

 These commands will automatically install dependencies.

 ## Configure ports (optional)

 We recommend opening up ports `tcp/13000` and `udp/12000` on your router and firewall to improve peer-to-peer connectivity.
 Refer to your operating system and router documentation for port configuration instructions.
-With this complete, appending `--p2p-host-ip=$(curl -s ident.me)` to your beacon node startup command will configure Prysm to use your newly opened ports.
+With this complete, appending `--p2p-host-ip=$(curl -s ident.me)` to your beacon node startup command will configure Agora-cl to use your newly opened ports.
 Refer to [Configure ports and firewalls](../prysm-usage/p2p-host-ip.md) for more information.

 <div class='hide-tabs'>